dostonhamrakulov/Datenbaken-RSS-reader-project/README.md

    * [ ] - Make POST request
 * [X] - Inserting web feeds when a provider is added
    * [X] - checking whether a link is present or not
-   * [X] - Consitancy of data like whether title is there or published date
+   * [X] - Consistancy of data like whether title is there or published date
 * [ ]

+### Additional Task
+* [ ] - The time interval for the web feed update blockade and the age for deleting old records can be set via the frontend.